 Cast Iron Skillet

 A cast iron skillet is a heavy, thick-walled frying pan made from molten iron poured into a sand mold.
-In cooking, a cast iron skillet is prized for its heat retention.
-It stays hot when cold food hits the surface, which makes it the go-to pan for searing steaks, frying eggs, baking cornbread, and any technique that depends on consistent, high heat.
+In cooking, a cast iron skillet is prized for its heat retention — it stays hot when cold food hits the surface, which makes it the go-to pan for searing steaks, frying eggs, baking cornbread, and any technique that depends on consistent, high heat.

 Cast iron cookware dates back to China's Han dynasty (206 BC), and cast iron skillets have been a kitchen standard in Western cooking since the 18th century.
 Unlike modern non-stick pans that wear out in a few years, a well-maintained cast iron skillet lasts generations.
 I picked up my first Lodge 12-inch about eight years ago, and the cooking surface today is smoother and more nonstick than any coated pan I've owned.

-Why use a cast iron skillet
+Why use a cast iron skillet?

 Heat retention.
 Cast iron is dense and heavy, so it stores a large amount of thermal energy.
 When you place a cold steak on a stainless steel pan, the temperature drops sharply.
 A cast iron skillet barely flinches.
 It stays hot enough to maintain the Maillard reaction and produce a deep, even sear without steaming the meat.